 Associate Dean for Teacher Education, Student Affairs, & Administration

 Author and co-author of numerous articles and book chapters, Dr. Maloch’s main areas of research interest are teacher education, literature discussion and the uses of informational texts in primary classrooms.
-Dr. Maloch was co-editor of the National Reading Conference Yearbook from 2000-2006, and currently serves on the Board of Directors of the Literacy Research Association.
-Dr. Maloch was awarded the Early Career Achievement Award by the Literacy Research Association in 2006, and she received the Alan Purves Award from the National Council for Teachers of English in 2008 for one of her articles published in Research in the Teaching of English.
+She is currently engaged in a long term research project focused on the development of reflective coaching practices within teacher education programs.
+Dr. Maloch was co-editor of the National Reading Conference Yearbook, and served on the Board of Directors of the Literacy Research Association.
+Dr. Maloch was awarded the Early Career Achievement Award by the Literacy Research Association in 2006, and she received the Alan Purves Award from the National Council for Teachers of English in 2008 for an article published in Research in the Teaching of English.